Certificate of Sponsorship (COS)

 • National Insurance number

-• Current CoS reference number (if they are already sponsored, where applicable)
+• Current CoS reference number (if already sponsored, where applicable)

 Certificate of Sponsorship Costs and Fees